CansyLand/doge-academy/README.md

 It was created within 3 days on Doge Hackathon (Dogeathon) 2022

 ## Purpose
-Allot of people think blockchain is scary and complicated.
+Crypto is for allot of people still an intimidating topic with requires allot of technical knowledge.
+I would like to create a little game that teaches you the basics of Dogecoin in a fun way. 🐕

-The purpose of this game is to educate people in the most fun way about Dogecoin and how to be an active part of the community
+The purpose of this game is to educate people in the most fun way about Dogecoin and how to be an active part of the community 🐕

 ## How to Play
 You can run the game in you browser https://cansyland.github.io/doge-academy